 Animals provide a sense of company and nurturing different from any other, and lots of older adults are attracted to those that remind them of past pets.
 Passing time simply petting or holding an animal has been shown to minimize blood pressure, stress, and anxiety, among various other benefits.
 During the advanced stages associated with the disease, a stuffed animal can also frequently provide feelings of comfort.

-For even more innovative approaches to Alzheimer’s care, get in touch with the home care Ellicott City team at Home With You Senior Care.
+For even more innovative approaches to Alzheimer’s care, get in touch with the Edgemere memory care team at Home With You Senior Care.
 Our caregivers are specially trained and knowledgeable in compassionate, professional care for dementia, and provide effective management approaches for some of the more challenging aspects of the disease; for instance, wandering, agitation, sundowning, and other behaviors.
-Reach out via our online contact form or give us a call at 410-756-0959 for a free in-home consultation and for additional information about home care in Ellicott City and the surrounding communities!
+Reach out via our online contact form or give us a call at 410-756-0959 for a free in-home consultation and for additional information and to find out if we offer service in your area!